The Nose or the Conspiracy of Mavericks: Development

 The first time Khrzhanovsky heard of the full version of the opera The Nose was at a 1974 play rendered by the composer Gennady Rozhdestvensky.
-Thereafter the director developed the concept of a film that at first became a tribute to Vsevolod Meyerhold through the script The Transformation Machine that became more formalized after the release of the 2008 film A Room and a Half.
+Thereafter the director developed the concept of a film that at first became a tribute to Vsevolod Meyerhold through the script The Transformation Machine that became more formalized after the release of the 2008 film Room and a Half.
 Composer Shostakovich used to write music for Meyerhold in the early 1900s whose Soviet Union plays violated the regulations of Stalin's government.
 The script writing team in collaboration by Yuri Arabov continued to recognize the pattern of the repression of the arts that were also found in the symbolism of the play The Nose.
 At a session in Kinotavr, critics noted the developing script needed more refinements with request to remove Meyerhold's story.
 The director rewrote the play and focused more on The Nose adaptations.
 At some point in time of the production, the project was consulted by a host of acclaimed leaders of cinematography.
 The final script synthesized into the animated exhibition The Nose or the Conspiracy of Mavericks.
 The director noted Gogol's works are like natural-made storyboards for animated films.

 The script describes the innovators and mavericks in arts and science from the twentieth and twenty-first century who came at the crossroads of authoritarian societies.
-Condensed into three parts with an adaptation that included Anti-Formalist Rayok, the script references an unprecedented meeting of such people as Sergei Eisenstein, Vsevolod Meyerhold, Bulgakov, Gogol and Stalin.
+Condensed into three parts with an adaptation that included Antiformalist Rayok, the script references an unprecedented meeting of such people as Sergei Eisenstein, Vsevolod Meyerhold, Bulgakov, Gogol and Stalin.
 Developed as a farcical drama, allusions to other artists are made such as Surikov, Picasso, and Kazimir Malevich.
 By the end of the third act, the script became a tribute to the Soviet artists.